 Users may also download a text editor or integrated development environment (IDE) of their choosing to view/edit code (e.g., Atom, Visual Studio Code, IntelliJ IDEA).
-For Java code, full autocomplete functionality requires adding both the path to the COMSOL installation ending in plugins as well as the path ASCENT_PATH/bin/json-20190722.jar to the list of available libraries (usually from within the IDE's project settings).
+For Java code, full autocomplete functionality requires adding both the path to the COMSOL installation ending in plugins as well as the path ASCENT\PATH>/bin/json-20190722.jar to the list of available libraries (usually from within the IDE's project settings).

-2.2 Installing ASCENT pipeline
+2.2 Installing ASCENT

 - 1. First, download or clone the SPARC ASCENT pipeline from GitHub to a desired location that will be referenced in step 3.
 Downloading is a much simpler process than cloning via Git, but does not easily allow for you to get the most recent updates/bug fixes, nor does it allow you to suggest new features/changes.
 If you are interested in either of these features, you should clone via Git rather than downloading. - Downloading: Click the download button on GitHub and choose the location to which you would like to save.
 Note that you will need to extract the files, as they will be downloaded in a compressed format.
-When presented with a choice of compression format, ".zip" is a safe choice that most computers will be able to extract. - · Cloning via Git: - 1.
+When presented with a choice of compression format, ".zip" is a safe choice that most computers will be able to extract. - Cloning via Git: - 1.
 You must first have an account with GitHub, and if you have been granted special permissions to the code repository, you must use the email address to which those permissions were granted. - 2.
 If you have not already done so, add an SSH key to your account (see instructions for GitHub).
 This is a required standard authentication method. - 3.
 In a Miniconda (or Git, for advanced users) command line environment, navigate to the location to where you would like to clone the code repository (see instructions for navigating the file system from the command line for Mac or Linux and Windows). - 4.
 Clone the repository (see instructions for GitHub). - 5.
 For more information on using Git, check out the official documentation. - 2.
-Next, install ASCENT dependencies: - Windows: Open the Miniconda Powershell Prompt from the Windows Start Menu as Administrator, and use cd to navigate to the root directory of the pipeline.
-Then, run python run install. - MacOS/Linux: Open a terminal window and use cd to navigate to the root directory of the pipeline.
-Then, run python run install. - For advanced users using their own (non-conda) Python distribution: - From the ascent root directory execute python run install --no-conda - From the ascent root directory execute pip install -r requirements.txt - This method is highly discouraged as newer versions of packages/Python could potentially break AS-CENT or introduce unexpected bugs
+Next, install ASCENT dependencies: - Windows: Open the Anaconda Powershell Prompt from the Windows Start Menu as Administrator, and use cd to navigate to the root directory of the pipeline.
+Then, run python run install.
+Note: If reinstalling ASCENT after having changed your Anaconda/Miniconda installation, it may be necessary to delete the #region conda initialize block from C:\Users\<username>\Documents\ WindowsPowerShell\profile.ps1 in order to use Anaconda Powershell Prompt. - MacOS/Linux: Open Anaconda Prompt and use cd to navigate to the root directory of the pipeline.
+Then, run python run install. - For advanced users using their own (non-conda) Python distribution: - From the ascent root directory execute python run install --no-conda - From the ascent root directory execute pip install -r requirements.txt

+This method is highly discouraged as newer versions of packages/Python could potentially break AS-CENT or introduce unexpected bugs